 The soil micro-organisms or bacteria help to break down the raw, fibrous residues, and though microscopic, the billions of them require appreciable quantities of plant food.

 If semi-starved, when working on breaking down coarse, fibrous stalks and leaves, they slow down their activities which delays the composting process.

 When you incorporate some good garden soil in each layer, the fertilizer is all the activator you need.

 Many of us use bagged potting soil, but for those who want to make their own mix… layaway a supply of potting and grass seed flat soil now while the ingredients are dry and unfrozen.

 To each bushel of the usual mixture of sand, soil, and organic matter, add one 3″ inch potful of plant food.

 Soil scientists find that when applying fertilizer to medium to heavy soils with a temperature below 50° degrees Fahrenheit little or no winter loss of plant food occurs by leaching.

-To reduce their heavy spring workload, northern gardeners can apply spring fertilizer to lawns, shrubs, borders and vegetable gardens in November or early December.
+To reduce their heavy spring workload, northern gardeners can apply a spring fertilizer to lawns, shrubs, borders, and vegetable gardens in November or early December.